whusterj/whusterj.github.io/_posts/2014-11-18-alert-alert.md

 date: 2014-11-18 12:00
 ---

 I built a little library to add UI notifications to any project.
+[Check it out on Github](https://github.com/whusterj/alert-alert).

 You’ll need to compile the LESS CSS before use … I’ll eventually add a Gruntfile or something.